 "The like figure whereunto even baptism doth also now save us (not the putting away of the filth of the flesh, but THE ANSWER of a good conscience toward God,) by the resurrection of Jesus Christ"(1 Pet.
 3:21).

 Water baptism does not cleanse away the filth of our sinful body (the flesh).
 But it is an answer to God.

 The Greek word for ‘answer’ (epertotema) means a unique kind of answer.
-It has to do with a formal question or enquiry like an interrogation.
-It is as a teacher might see a student in the hallway during classtime and enquire,"don’t you know you’re in trouble for skipping class?"
-You answer with another question of enquiry, "Didn’t you know the principal gave me a pass?"
+It has to do with a formal question or inquiry like an interrogation.
+It is as a teacher might see a student in the hallway during class time and inquire,"don’t you know you’re in trouble for skipping class?"
+You answer with another question of inquiry, "Didn’t you know the principal gave me a pass?"
 Because a higher authority has approved, you are clear.

 Satan will accuse your conscience about the filth of the flesh producing guilt and doubt.
 But the Lord Jesus Christ is risen from the dead and is accepted on the right hand of God – above all spiritual authorities (1 Pet.
 3:22).
 Since Christ is accepted by God, our conscience can answer in good faith toward God, "Doesn’t my baptism demonstrate that I’m in union with Christ Who is risen and accepted – and He is the highest authority?"
 Therefore, one is clean and accepted: saved.